If you're dreaming of a compact, dual-purpose pool and spa, you might like the spool pool.

 Before Making a Commitment

 While a spool, or swim spa, sounds like the best of both worlds, it's not for everyone.
-Take one for a "test drive" at a friend or family member's house, or try one out at a local spa dealer before buying or building one.
-Make sure the "current" is not like the blast of a pressure washer or fire hose.
+Take one for a "test drive" at a friend or family member's house, or try one out at a local spa dealer before buying one.
+Make sure the "current" is acceptable—not like the unpleasant blast of a pressure washer or fire hose.

-In doing so, you may find out that you can't live without a full-sized pool in which to swim laps or entertain a large crowd, or that all you really want is a hot tub that will allow you to receive a nice, hot soak and high-pressure, massaging jets targeted on your sore muscles a few times a week.
-Like anything, it takes time and consideration before taking the plunge and becoming a proud spool owner.
+In doing your research, you may find out that you can't live without a full-sized swimming pool in which to swim laps or entertain a large crowd.
+Alternatively, you may find that all you want is a hot tub that will allow you to receive a nice hot soak and massaging jets targeted on your sore muscles a few times a week.
+Like anything, it takes time and consideration before taking the plunge and becoming a proud spool pool owner.